mikeaag/Trove/README.md

 # Trove
-An asset tracking application written in C#
+An asset tracking application written in PHP and Laravel